mysterybee07/qa_selenium/README.md

 - **Cross-Browser Testing**: Selenium supports multiple browsers, including Chrome, Firefox, Safari, and Internet Explorer.
 This allows QA teams to verify that web applications function consistently across different browsers, providing a seamless user experience.

-- **Support for Multiple Programming Languages**: Selenium allows testers to write test scripts in various programming languages such as Java, C#, Python, Ruby, and PHP.
+- **Support for Multiple Programming Languages**: Selenium allows testers to write test scripts in various programming languages such as Java, C#, Python, Ruby,Go and PHP.
 This flexibility enables teams to utilize their preferred programming languages, enhancing productivity.

 - **Integration with Other Tools**: Selenium can be easily integrated with other testing frameworks and tools like TestNG, JUnit, and Maven.
 This integration enhances testing capabilities and facilitates continuous integration and delivery (CI/CD) practices.